effieklimi/effieklimi/README.md

 > **I work right where dry and wet lab meet;** both a biology techie and a wet lab scientist, so I am trying to harmonise the transition from wet to dry lab by and make sure nothing feels non-accissible to non-bioinformaticians.

-Working on simplifying the most useful analyses in biology down to requiring the most minimal input possible from the user.
+Working on simplifying the most used analyses in biology down to requiring the most minimal input possible from the user.
 	📦 Two packages currently in the works... more to come soon ⏳

 #### Always looking for web developers and machine learning engineers interested in biology to automate science and build products with!
 If that is you, message me!